Mauritius

 | An employee other than a public sector employee earning a basic wage or salary or prescribed bonus exceeding MUR 50,000 in a month. | 3.0 | 6.0 |

-| Public sector employee employed by an employer which falls under the purview of Pay Research Bureau (PRB) and earning a basic wage or salary or prescribed bonus NOT exceeding MUR 50,000 in a month. | Not applicable up to pay period October 20211.5 as from pay period November 2021 | 4.5 up to pay period October 20213.0 as from pay period November 2021 |
+| Public sector employee employed by an employer that falls under the purview of the Pay Research Bureau (PRB) and earning a basic wage or salary or prescribed bonus not exceeding MUR 50,000 in a month. | 1.5 | 3.0 |

-| Public sector employee employed by an employer which falls under the purview of PRB and earning a basic wage or salary or prescribed bonus exceeding MUR 50,000 in a month. | Not applicable up to pay period October 20213.0 as from pay period November 2021 | 9.0 up to pay period October 20216% as from pay period November 2021 |
+| Public sector employee employed by an employer that falls under the purview of the PRB and earning a basic wage or salary or prescribed bonus exceeding MUR 50,000 in a month. | 3.0 | 6.0 |

-| Public sector employee employed by an employer which does not fall under the purview of PRB and earning a basic wage or salary or prescribed bonus NOT exceeding MUR 50,000 in a month. | Not applicable up to the month preceding a salary review becoming effective | 4.5 up to the month preceding a salary review becoming effective |
+| Public sector employee employed by an employer that does not fall under the purview of the PRB and earning a basic wage or salary or prescribed bonus not exceeding MUR 50,000 in a month. | Not applicable up to the month preceding a salary review becoming effective | 4.5 up to the month preceding a salary review becoming effective |

-| Public sector employee employed by an employer which does not fall under the purview of PRB and earning a basic wage or salary or prescribed bonus exceeding MUR 50,000 in a month. |
+| Public sector employee employed by an employer that does not fall under the purview of the PRB and earning a basic wage or salary or prescribed bonus exceeding MUR 50,000 in a month. |

 Not applicable up to the month preceding a salary review becoming effective | 9.0 up to the month preceding a salary review becoming effective |

-| An employee who is in the domestic service earning a basic wage or salary NOT exceeding MUR 3,000 in aggregate in a month, from one or more employers. | Not applicable | 3.0 |
+| An employee who is in the domestic service earning a basic wage or salary not exceeding MUR 3,000 in aggregate in a month, from one or more employers. | Not applicable | 3.0 |

 Failure to comply with the above entails a penalty of 10% of the unpaid tax and an interest of 1% per month or part of the month during which the tax remained unpaid.